jack1232/webgpu01/README.md

 * WebPack as the module bundler.
 * Chrome Canary as the browser for viewing WebGPU apps.

-## Link for All Source Code Used in the WebGPU Step-By-Step YouTube Video Series:
+## Link for All Source Code Used in the WebGPU Step-By-Step Video Series:

 https://github.com/jack1232/WebGPU-Step-By-Step